Acid1x/Acid1x/README.md

 ⠀⠀⠀⠀⠀ ⠀![](https://media.discordapp.net/attachments/1066762081359122534/1508676346895798369/Untitled45_20260526114046.png?ex=6a1667d6&is=6a151656&hm=0a0926543dd4ac31d1f9e8482822dd7988f0a4829e725915119d59f9e2d7f631&=&format=webp&quality=lossless&width=748&height=544)

-.✦ ݁˖ `DNI Unless M , K or , friends or unless i do .
+.✦ ݁˖ `DNI Unless X , M , K or , friends or unless i do .
 Very bad with new people , not very social 'n can get very awkward with me .
 Maybe has social anxiety (?) .`

 ಄ `MIGHT .
 Might decide to C+H with someone random and compliment them if i feel like it .
 Just need the courage so if i C+H with you or complimented you?
 Yeah congratulations .`